 Ever heard the saying it takes a village to raise a child?
 Well, it takes one to manage a building too.
 Each one is unique, from its use to its occupants and its systems to its operators.
-Here we examine broken buildings and the power of people who manage them.
+In this first post of our three-part series, we examine broken buildings and the power of people who manage them.

 Those tasked with managing facilities are often unsung heroes who spend their days preventing catastrophes, saving money, fulfilling tenant requests and ensuring that large portfolios operate smoothly.
 Whether you’re the onsite facilities technician, regional energy manager, director of sustainability or CEO, chances are you juggle a plethora of building challenges.
 Perhaps it’s fielding space temperature complaints.
 Or maybe you’re managing excessive utility bills.
 You might be planning the next big CapEx project.
 Whatever your role, you have your hands full.

 Here’s the good news: You have the power to make a significant impact.
 Consider these statistics: